janicez/dotfiles/README.md

 is available.
 It doesn't work on anything except FreeBSD as far as I know.

-I've added a network usage script, intended to be stored as ~/totalbytes.tcl Requires tclsh8.6 in $PATH - not sure if 8.6 actually required.
+I've added a network usage script, intended to be stored as ~/totalbytes.tcl.
+Modify .tmux.conf to suit (vtnet0 default interface).

+Requires tclsh8.6 in $PATH - not sure if 8.6 actually required.
 Modify script shebang line.

 Screenshot of tmux theme: